 Once the County Board of Supervisors has received the County Manager's Proposed Budget, advertisements in the local newspaper are ordered and a date is set for the Budget Public Hearing in April.
-The FY23 Public Hearing is scheduled for March 22, 2022.
-The public hearing sets the tax levies and is scheduled for April 12, 2022.
+The FY25 Public Hearing is scheduled for March 26, 2024.
+On April 9, 2024, a second hearing will be held to set the tax levies.
 The Code of Virginia requires that the County advertise a synopsis of the budget in the newspaper and that one or more public hearings be held before the Board adopts the budget.
 The Board of Supervisors adopts the Annual Fiscal Plan during this month and sets tax levies for the Calendar Year.